Rural Entrepreneurship Africa

 Course programme in more detail

 Trust among actors in agri-food chains is often not very high.
 This is caused by the low number of transactions between actors of agri-food value chains, the long distance between producer and end markets, and the general lack of understanding and, therefore, appreciation of each other’s roles.
 In these situations, all chain actors first of all try to protect their own interests as much as possible.
 As a result, opportunistic behaviour among chain actors is rampant, and cooperation virtually non-existent.
 The costs of marketing in these types of fresh produce chains are extremely high, resulting in a combination of very high price levels and very low margins at almost all levels of the chain.

 Application for this course

-On top of this page you can apply for the course Rural Entrepeneurship Asia.
+On top of this page you can apply for the course Rural Entrepeneurship Africa.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
 Find out more about the requirements and the application process.